pnealgit/think/README.md

 Everything is inside the browser.
 Next I will try to put the GA and the NN in a separate process and communicate via websockets.
 If it isn't too slow.

+April 18, 2017 Broke out system into red and blue teams.
+Each team can have different size hidden layers...
+Not exactly what I want.
+But it is a start.